2022 NCAA Division I men's basketball championship game

 The championship game of the 2022 NCAA Division I men's basketball tournament was contested on April 4, 2022, at the Caesars Superdome in New Orleans, Louisiana.
 The game featured the Kansas Jayhawks of the Big 12 Conference and the North Carolina Tar Heels of the Atlantic Coast Conference.
-This was a rematch of the 1957 national championship game, in which undefeated North Carolina defeated Kansas by a 54–53 score in triple-overtime to win their first-ever national championship.

 Kansas narrowly defeated North Carolina to claim their first national championship since 2008.
-The victory marked Kansas's sixth national championship, and their second under head coach Bill Self.
+The victory marked Kansas's fourth national championship, and their second under head coach Bill Self.
 Trailing 38–22 near the end of the first half, Kansas rallied from a 16-point deficit for the largest comeback win in the championship game's history.
 The Jayhawks' Ochai Agbaji was named the Most Outstanding Player (MOP) of the 2022 tournament.

 Participants

-It was the second national championship game between the schools after North Carolina's triple-overtime victory over Kansas in 1957.
+This was a rematch of the 1957 NCAA Basketball Championship Game, which North Carolina won in triple-overtime over Kansas for their first national championship in school history.
+It was also the first title game rematch in the NCAA tournament since 1962, and just the third instance of a title game rematch overall (1953, 1962).